SOCIAL SECURITY NUMBER & ITIN

-- New international students in initial status: your F-1 or J-1 SEVIS record must be activated before you can get a Social Security number.
+- New J-1/F-1 students and scholars in initial status: your SEVIS record must be activated before you can get a Social Security number.
 Before going to the Social Security Administration, please contact CGPS to check on the status of your SEVIS record.

 - Complete an Application For A Social Security Card (Form SS-5).

 - You must take the completed application and original documents to the nearest SSA office.